CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

 **HTML** from the visual editor's toolbar.
 The HTML source code editor opens.

 .. image:: ../../../shared/images/HTML_source_code.png
- :alt: The HTML source code editor for the visual editor in Studio.
+ :alt: The HTML source code editor for the visual editor in Studio, showing
+     HTML with markup.
  :width: 600

 You can edit text and the HTML markup in this editor.
 However, you cannot add